Projekt-DataScience/backend-db-lib/README.md

 When this repository changes, you can reinstall it, by following the following steps.

-1. The changes should already be pushed to this main branch [![2022-12-10-10-55.png](https://i.postimg.cc/5N4xpkMM/2022-12-10-10-55.png)](https://postimg.cc/K4WS8fz9)
+1. The changes should already be pushed to this main branch

+[![2022-12-10-10-55.png](https://i.postimg.cc/5N4xpkMM/2022-12-10-10-55.png)](https://postimg.cc/K4WS8fz9)

-2. Stop you database server [![2022-12-10-10-54.png](https://i.postimg.cc/FHXY9VMW/2022-12-10-10-54.png)](https://postimg.cc/6yzWcn5n)
+2. Stop you database server

+[![2022-12-10-10-54.png](https://i.postimg.cc/FHXY9VMW/2022-12-10-10-54.png)](https://postimg.cc/6yzWcn5n)

 3. Navigate to the repository, where you have installed this library and want to update.
 In this case I want to update it for backend-audit.
 Activate you virtualenv if not done yet

 [![2022-12-10-10-57.png](https://i.postimg.cc/MZjsNWq7/2022-12-10-10-57.png)](https://postimg.cc/mhBNFWck)

 4. Reinstall the library with the following pip command.
 This command will uninstall and install the backend_db_lib library.

 ```
 pip install --upgrade --force-reinstall git+https://github.com/Projekt-DataScience/backend-db-lib@main#egg=backend_db_lib
 ```

 [![2022-12-10-10-58.png](https://i.postimg.cc/T3mfP8Vg/2022-12-10-10-58.png)](https://postimg.cc/TKRZk4H3)

 You can also reinstall all packages, if you have a requirements.txt file, with the following command:

 ```
 pip install --upgrade --force-reinstall -r /app/requirements.txt
 ```

 5. Delete docker containers of your repository.
-The following command will delete all unused containers, so be carefull.
+The following command will delete all unused containers, so be careful

 ```
 docker container prune
 ```

 [![2022-12-10-11-03.png](https://i.postimg.cc/nrRBM9tR/2022-12-10-11-03.png)](https://postimg.cc/xNmc4C8M)

 If you just want to delete specific containers, then run the following command:

 ```
 docker container rm [CONTAINER_IDS]
 ```

 6. Delete the volume of your container.
 You can do that with the following command.
 But be careful that command deletes all unused volumes.

 ```
 docker volume prune
 ```

 [![2022-12-10-11-05.png](https://i.postimg.cc/X7g7K6GW/2022-12-10-11-05.png)](https://postimg.cc/YhhHkVzD)

 If you want to delete specific volumes, then use the following command:

 ```
 docker volume rm [OPTIONS] VOLUME [VOLUME...]
 ```

 7. Next you can start the database container again.
 Make sure, you are in the right directory.
 For me it is `~/Projects/backend-db-lib`

 ```
 docker-compose up
 ```

 Wait until the database server and Admin UI are fully up.

 [![2022-12-10-11-09.png](https://i.postimg.cc/g2YHzh6W/2022-12-10-11-09.png)](https://postimg.cc/QHyTSHb4)

 [![2022-12-10-11-08.png](https://i.postimg.cc/W4NWHK70/2022-12-10-11-08.png)](https://postimg.cc/JsF5ypvh)

  8. Next you can build your containers again.
 Make sure you are in the right directory, for me it is `~/Projects/backend-audit`:

  ```
  docker-compose up --build
  ```

  You should see, that the backend_db_lib is installed again.

  [![2022-12-10-11-11.png](https://i.postimg.cc/0yghcc3C/2022-12-10-11-11.png)](https://postimg.cc/0bftNd96)

  [![2022-12-10-11-12.png](https://i.postimg.cc/50TM11Ph/2022-12-10-11-12.png)](https://postimg.cc/bDx59Xfg)